verayannn/SpotDMouse/README.md

 **Training Philosophy:** Leverage robust pre-trained components and learn only the integration mapping for natural behaviors.

 **Why Cricket Hunting:** Mirrors natural mouse foraging ethology and provides measurable behavioral outcomes for comparing vision architectures.
+Research on animal foraging behavior (Howery et al., 2000) demonstrates that visual cues are critical for tracking food locations, making this an ecologically relevant task for testing visual processing systems.

 **Status:** In Progress